tawesoft/go/drop/README.md

 privileged resources as files, drop privileges to become a given user account, and inherit file handles across the dropping of privileges.

+NOTE: This package has only been tested on Linux.
+YMMV.

 ## Examples